Shireen Sapiro

-Shireen Sapiro (born 25 January 1991 in Krugersdorp) is a South African Paralympic swimmer, most notable for her performance at the 2008 Summer Paralympics, winning a gold medal for the 100 m backstroke.
-She also claimed a bronze medal at the London 2012 Paralympics in the 100m backstroke.
+Shireen Sapiro (born 25 January 1991) is a South African Paralympic swimmer, who won a gold medal in the 100 m backstroke at the 2008 Summer Paralympics in Beijing, and a bronze medal in the 100m backstroke at the 2012 Summer Paralympics in London.

+Life

+Sapiro was born on 25 January 1991 in Krugersdorp, South Africa.

 On 9 April 2004, Sapiro was seriously injured in a waterskiing accident which resulted in her left leg being paralysed.

 At the 2009 Maccabiah Games, Sapiro was appointed flag bearer for the South African delegation at the opening ceremony.
-While Sapiro generally competes in Paralympic events, she competed in the open competition of the swimming events against able-bodied swimmers.
+While Sapiro generally competes in Paralympic events, at the Maccabiah Games, competed in the open competition of the swimming events against able-bodied swimmers.